JonathanTrj/LearningNote/readme.txt

 3: change for checkout --

-git log can show the history record of git commit further use git log --pretty=oneline can optimize the result
+git log can show the history record of git commit further, use git log --pretty=oneline can optimize the result

+git reset --hard HEAD~ can return the change to that commit result further, use git reset --hard ..(hashcode) can return to the specific commit result